 As with all medical discomforts and problems, you should seek the advice of your doctor or allergist if you suspect you are allergic to something.

-For more information on allergies and related topics, check out the links on the next page.
+For more information on allergies and related topics, check out the links below.